 How Call in Studio Works / FAQ

-Here's how it works: your audience can send an SMS text message to your call-in number at any time, and the next time you start your show session, those who texted in will receive a text message that your show is now taking calls.
+Here's how it works: your audience can send an SMS text message to your call-in number at any time, and the next time you start your session, those who texted in will receive a text message that your show or meeting is now taking calls.
 When they call in, the text of their SMS message will be displayed with their call information.

-To configure SMS Queue, go to My Shows, click on the show you wish to configure, and then select the SMS Queue tab.
+To configure SMS Queue, go to My Shows, click on the show/meeting you wish to configure, and then select the SMS Queue tab.
 For option 'SMS Limit,' select how many SMS text messages you wish receive.
-When your 'Incoming Count' of text messages is reached, receiving new SMS message will be paused until you reset your Incoming Count (which you can do on the SMS Settings page or automatically reset it when you start your next show).
+When your 'Incoming Count' of text messages is reached, receiving new SMS message will be paused until you reset your Incoming Count (which you can do on the SMS Settings page or automatically reset it when you start your next session).

 Incoming messages will appear under New Messages.
-If you've selected 'Auto-Queue New Messages' in your SMS settings (the default and recommended option), when you start your next show, these messages will automatically be moved to your SMS Send Queue and will receive a notification.
+If you've selected 'Auto-Queue New Messages' in your SMS settings (the default and recommended option), when you start your next show or meeting, these messages will automatically be moved to your SMS Send Queue and will receive a notification.
 You can opt to perform this task manually if you desire.
 Messages are grouped by number, so multiple texts will appear as one message in your queue:

-For individual messages, you can also select to queue the caller 'as Guest', which means when that number dials your show's call-in line, they will be treated as if they called your guest line (but will still dial your call-in line).
+For individual messages, you can also select to queue the caller 'as Guest', which means when that number dials your call-in line, they will be treated as if they called your guest line (but will still dial your call-in line).